mortie23/ml/model/nfl/touchdown/README.md

 A way to implement a custom model in Vertex AI with custom Docker images.

+## Getting started

+Create an environment variable file.
+For the development environment (running on a local development machine) we need to mock the environment for the Vertex AI service.

+`.env`

+Use the contents of the `.env.example` file.

 ## Training

 We have built a custom training image ignoring the standard Google provided base image.
 This is because we found a lot of issues with the pre-built images that Google provides.
 For example trying to use: